melashu/Space-Travelers-Hub/README.md

 # Space-Travelers-Hub

 This is a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.
+The app built using React and Redux.

 ## Built With